-- A. Dwellings designated as below market rate or income-restricted, that are subject to affordability covenants, or that are otherwise subject to housing or rental assistance under local, state, or federal law; - B. Family Apartments or Accessory Affordable Apartments;

-- C. Dwellings subject to any requirement of local, state, or federal law that prohibits the leasing or subleasing of the unit or use of the unit as a Short-term Rental; - D. Dwellings that are the subject of any outstanding building, sanitary, zoning, or fire code violations, orders of abatement, stop work orders, unsafe orders, or cease and desist orders. - E. Properties designated as Problem Properties.
+- A. Dwellings designated as below market rate or income-restricted, that are subject to affordability covenants, or that are otherwise subject to housing or rental assistance under local, state, or federal law; - B. Accessory dwelling units per 198-32.1. - C. Dwellings subject to any requirement of local, state, or federal law that prohibits the leasing or subleasing of the unit or use of the unit as a Short-term Rental; - D. Dwellings that are the subject of any outstanding building, sanitary, zoning, or fire code violations, orders of abatement, stop work orders, unsafe orders, or cease and desist orders.

-§ 190-12 Failure to Pay Municipal Taxes, Fees, Assessments, and Charges.
+§ 190-11 Failure to Pay Municipal Taxes, Fees, Assessments, and Charges.